faisalyudiansah/ewallet-app-golang-reactjs/README.md

 # ewallet-app-golang-reactjs
-E-Wallet Restful API with Golang, Gin, PostgreSQL, and React JS
+E-Wallet (Restful API BE and FE) with Golang, Gin, PostgreSQL, and React JS